TabbyML/tabby/clients/vim/README.md

 Tabby is online
 ```

-If you se `Tabby cannot connect to the server` it means that you need to start the tabbyML server first.
+If you se `Tabby cannot connect to the server` it means that you need to start the tabby server first.
 Refer to this [documentation](https://tabby.tabbyml.com/docs/installation/)

 ## Usage